Server Cloud Backup

 Requirements for backup

-Following are the prerequisites for Oracle server backup:
+Following are the prerequisites for Oracle database backup:

-• Install the IDrive application on the computer where the Oracle 9i/10g server/client is available
+• Install the IDrive application on the computer where the Oracle instance is available.

-• The database must be in ARCHIVELOG Mode
+• The database must be running in ARCHIVELOG mode.

-• The Oracle server user should have SYSDBA privilege
+• The user must have SYSDBA privilege to initiate backup.

-• Oracle Recovery Manager (RMAN) should be available on the computer where the IDrive for Windows application has been installed
+• Oracle Recovery Manager (RMAN) must be available on the computer where the IDrive for Windows application has been installed.

 Enabling ARCHIVELOG Mode

-To enable ARCHIVELOG Mode using Oracle Recovery Manager (RMAN), follow the steps given below:
+To enable ARCHIVELOG mode using Oracle Recovery Manager (RMAN):

 • RMAN> connect target <username> / <PWD>@<SID > [connect to your Oracle database];